XingLLiu/u-stat-high-dim/README.md

 # mixture of two gaussians example
 sh sh_scripts/run_bimodal.sh
 ```
-results will be stored in `res/bimodal`.
+Results will be stored in `res/bimodal`.